MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 You can create new custom governance rules for Postman to evaluate your API's definition in OpenAPI format.
 Postman provides you with a boilerplate rule to help you start writing your custom governance rules.
 You can use snippets of commonly-used property-value pairs to help you write your custom governance rules.

-Once you've written a custom governance rule, you can also add an API definition in OpenAPI format to the editor.
-This enables you to test whether the API definition violates your custom governance rule.
+You can also add an API definition to the editor in OpenAPI format, enabling you to test whether your custom rule catches violations in the API definition.

 To add and test a custom rule, do the following: